Battle of Chrysopolis

-The Battle of Chrysopolis was fought on 18 September 324 at Chrysopolis (modern Üsküdar), near Chalcedon (modern Kadıköy), between the two Roman emperors Constantine I and Licinius.
-The battle was the final encounter between the two emperors.
-After his navy's defeat in the Battle of the Hellespont, Licinius withdrew his forces from the city of Byzantium across the Bosphorus to Chalcedon in Bithynia.
-Constantine followed, and won the subsequent battle.
-This left Constantine as the sole emperor, ending the period of the Tetrarchy.
+The Battle of Chrysopolis was fought on 18 September 324 between the Roman emperors Constantine I and Licinius near Chrysopolis (modern Üsküdar), opposite Byzantium (modern Istanbul) on the Asiatic shore of the Bosphorus.
+The battle followed Constantine's victory at the Battle of the Hellespont, where his son Crispus destroyed the Licinian fleet.
+Licinius withdrew his forces from Byzantium to Chalcedon and gathered the remnants of his army, reinforced by Visigothic auxiliaries and the troops of the co-emperor Martinian.

+Constantine crossed the Bosphorus into Asia Minor and marched on Chrysopolis.
+Licinius drew up his army with the traditional pagan standards, while Constantine advanced under the labarum.
+Constantine launched a direct attack that routed Licinius' troops.
+Ancient sources report heavy losses for Licinius, and he retreated with the survivors to Nicomedia.

+The defeat ended the civil war between the two emperors.
+Licinius surrendered soon afterwards, was initially spared, and was later executed after being accused of treason.
+His son was killed the following year.
+Constantine became sole ruler of the Roman Empire, ending the period of the Tetrarchy.
+He later refounded Byzantium as Constantinople, establishing a new imperial capital.

 Background

 The navy of Licinius had suffered a catastrophic defeat at the Battle of the Hellespont.
 His admiral, Abantus, had been outfought by Constantine's son, the caesar Crispus, despite the latter's distinctly smaller fleet.
 Following this naval victory, Constantine crossed over to Asia Minor.
 An army, under the command of Licinius' newly appointed co-emperor Martinian, was guarding the coast at Lampsacus on the Hellespont.
 Constantine had a flotilla of light transports built on the Bosphorus, allowing him to avoid that army entirely when crossing into Asia Minor.

-Following the destruction of his naval forces, Licinius evacuated the garrison of Byzantium, which subsequently joined his main army in Chalcedon on the Asiatic shore of the Bosphorus.
+Following the destruction of his naval forces, Licinius evacuated the garrison of Byzantium, which subsequently joined his main army in Chalcedon (modern Kadiköy) on the Asiatic shore of the Bosphorus.
 From there he also summoned Martinian's forces and a band of Visigothic auxiliaries, under their leader Aliquaca (or Alica), to reinforce his principal army, as it had been depleted by its earlier defeat at the Battle of Adrianople.
 It is not clear whether Martinian's forces reached Licinius before September 18, when Licinius was brought to battle by Constantine.